amaranth-lang/amaranth/docs/lang.rst

 ``abs(a)``   absolute value
 ============ ========================== ======

-.. [#opA1] Divisor must be unsigned; this is an nMigen limitation that may be lifted in the future.
+.. [#opA1] Divisor must be unsigned; this is an Amaranth limitation that may be lifted in the future.

 .. _lang-cmpops: